ajrooter/jsProject/README.md

 # jsProject
-A small project in KS.
-The porject is Rock paper sciccors.
+A small project in JS.
+The project is Rock paper sciccors.
 Its simple yet effective.